SolderedElectronics/Inkplate-documentation/source/arduino.rst

         ...

-        //In setup
+        // In setup
         while(!display.joinAP(ssid, pass))
         {
             Serial.println("Connecting to wifi");
         }

-        //after you can check if connection active if((display.isConnected))
+        // After you can check if connection active if((display.isConnected))
         {
             HTTPClient http;